By Paul S. McNulty, CFP®

 Often it is the husband with the greater benefit and the wife with the lower one.
 Women also tend to live longer than men.
 By following this strategy, you not only maximize the husband’s retirement benefit for use while he is alive, but it also maximizes the wife’s survivor benefit when he passes away.

-While it used to be a popular claiming strategy, the Restricted Application is now only available to those who turned 62 before January 1, 2016.
-If you were born before 1954, you can receive a spousal benefit at FRA even if your spouse is not collecting benefits.
-That way you can begin to receive benefits while letting your spouse’s benefit continue to grow until age 70.
+While it used to be a popular claiming strategy, the Restricted Application is now only available to those who turned 62 before January 2, 2016.
+If you were born before January 2, 1954, you can receive a spousal benefit at FRA while letting your own personal benefit continue to grow until age 70.
+You can only do this if you meet the age requirements and your spouse has already filed for benefits.
+If you were born after January 1, 1954, then you will be awarded the higher of your spousal benefit or personal benefit when you file and do not have the option to continue to let your personal benefit grow.

 How Does Working Affect Benefits?